Aerobatics

-Aerobatics is the practice of flying maneuvers involving aircraft attitudes that are not used in conventional passenger-carrying flights.
+Aerobatics is the practice of flying maneuvers involving aircraft attitudes that are not used in conventional passenger-carrying flights, with the purpose of training, recreation, entertainment or sport.
 The term is a portmanteau of "aeroplane" and "acrobatics".
-Aerobatics are performed in aeroplanes and gliders for training, recreation, entertainment, and sport.
-Additionally, some helicopters, such as the MBB Bo 105, are capable of limited aerobatic manoeuvres.
-An example of a fully aerobatic helicopter, capable of performing loops and rolls, is the Westland Lynx.

-Most aerobatic manoeuvres involve rotation of the aircraft about its longitudinal (roll) axis or lateral (pitch) axis.
+Most aerobatic maneuvers involve rotation of the aircraft about its longitudinal (roll) axis or lateral (pitch) axis.
 Other maneuvers, such as a spin, displace the aircraft about its vertical (yaw) axis.
 Manoeuvres are often combined to form a complete aerobatic sequence for entertainment or competition.
 Aerobatic flying requires a broader set of piloting skills and exposes the aircraft to greater structural stress than for normal flight.
 In some countries, the pilot must wear a parachute when performing aerobatics.

 Aerobatic training enhances a pilot's ability to recover from unusual flight conditions, and thus is an element of many flight safety training programs for pilots.
 While many pilots fly aerobatics for recreation, some choose to fly in aerobatic competitions, a judged sport.

 Overview

 In the early days of flying, some pilots used their aircraft as part of a flying circus to entertain.
 Maneuvers were flown for artistic reasons or to draw gasps from onlookers.
 In due course some of these maneuvers were found to allow aircraft to gain tactical advantage during aerial combat or dogfights between fighter aircraft.

 Aerobatic aircraft fall into two categories—specialist aerobatic, and aerobatic capable.
 Specialist designs such as the Pitts Special, the Extra 200 and 300, and the Sukhoi Su-26M and Sukhoi Su-29 aim for ultimate aerobatic performance.
 This comes at the expense of general purpose use such as touring, or ease of non aerobatic handling such as landing.
 At a more basic level, aerobatic capable aircraft, such as the Cessna 152 Aerobat or the R2160 Acrobin, can be dual purpose—equipped to carrying passengers and luggage, as well as being capable of basic aerobatic figures.

 Flight formation aerobatics are flown by teams of up to sixteen aircraft, although most teams fly between four and ten aircraft.
-Some are state funded to reflect pride in the armed forces while others are commercially sponsored.
+Some are state funded to reflect pride in the armed forces, while others are commercially sponsored.
 Coloured smoke trails may be emitted to emphasise the patterns flown and/or the colours of a national flag.

 Aerobatic maneuvers flown in a jet-powered aircraft are limited in scope as they cannot take advantage of the gyroscopic forces that a propeller driven aircraft can exploit.
 Jet-powered aircraft also tend to fly much faster, which increases the size of the figures and the length of time the pilot has to withstand increased g-forces.
 Jet aerobatic teams often fly in formations, which further restricts the maneuvers that can be safely flown.